Gotham-Joker/iassign-web/README.md

 # IASSIGN-UI

 ## Preface
-This is a frontend project that work with IASSIGN which known as a workflow project.
+Iassign-ui is a frontend project which provides a ui for iassign backend project.
+To get more detail,please access the backend project's readme.md
 ## How to use
-Run `npm install` when you finish cloning this project.
+Run `npm install` when first you clone this project.
 Run `npm run build` for production environment.
 Run `npm start` for dev environment.

 ## Unocss
-iassign-ui integrate with Unocss  improving the experience of development.
+iassign-ui integrate with Unocss to improve the experience of development.
-If this is your first time using unocss,we recommend that you move to the official website of [Unocss](https://unocss.dev/).
+If you haven't known unocss before,we recommend you move to the official website of [Unocss](https://unocss.dev/) to learn the basis.